Niloo-Khn/uiAutoTestForSap/README.md

 for executing this test please check the following:

+-Git clone the project-

 1- Install Python3, Pip and pycharm

 2- Get some packages which is used in project (Selenium, time, configparser)